Dr. Ying Ying Liu

 Why music and the arts?

 Neuroscience reveals that music and art engage both the rational and emotional aspects of the brain, reaching the human heart, mind, and soul.
 Music and art serve as universal languages that transcend time, space, geography, and cultures.
-They resonate deep within the core of our being.
+They resonate deeply within the core of our being.

 Why Hong Kong, mainland China and Asia at large?

-More than 50% of the planet’s 7.8 billion people live in Asia.
+There are over 4.8 billion people live in Asia.
 And Asia’s demand for wildlife parts is fueling the killing all over the world.
-Hong Kong is one of the largest ports and markets for wildlife parts, including ivory, rhino horn, pangolin, shark’s fin, tiger and lion bones, turtles, and many other wildlife products.
+Hong Kong is one of the largest ports and markets for wildlife parts, including ivory, rhino horn, pangolin, shark fins, tiger and lion bones, turtles, and many other wildlife products.
 If we do not inspire people to reduce demand, no amount of protection in the wilderness areas will suffice.
-We cannot patrol the vast wilderness”.
+“We cannot patrol the vast wilderness.”
 But we can do a lot to educate people to stop destroying the natural world.

 DSC_8064